Gabriel Arias Player Props: Guardians vs. White Sox

-Gabriel Arias -- with a slugging percentage of .208 in his past 10 games (including zero home runs) -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Touki Toussaint on the mound, on July 28 at 7:10 PM ET.
+The Cleveland Guardians, including Gabriel Arias (.217 slugging percentage in past 10 games, including no home run), battle starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent game against the White Sox.
+He had a hitless showing in his previous game (0-for-2) against the White Sox.

 Gabriel Arias Game Info & Props vs. the White Sox